Who needs a notice and how to apply.

 The Police, Environmental Health and Licensing must receive your notice at least five working days for Late TENs and at least 10 working days for standard TENs before your event.

-If you want someone else to discuss your application or licence with us on your behalf, you'll need to give us written permission.
+If you want someone else to discuss your submission or licence with us on your behalf, you'll need to give us written permission.

 What happens next